atn832/fake_cloud_firestore/test_driver/README.md

 ## Run Driver Test

+If running the tests on an Android Emulator, open `cloud_firestore_behaviors.dart`, and replace the url of the Firebase Emulator from `localhost:8080` to `10.0.2.2`.

 Open another terminal while keeping the emulator running.
 Run the following command in the "example" directory.